openstack/charm-guide/doc/source/getting-started/index.rst

 To learn specifically about OpenStack charms and bundles see the :doc:`OpenStack charms and bundles <charms-and-bundles>` page.
-For charm and bundle guidance of a generic nature see the `Juju documentation`_
+For charm and bundle guidance of a generic nature see the `Juju documentation`_.

 ..
 LINKS
 .. _OpenStack Charms Deployment Guide: https://docs.openstack.org/project-deploy-guide/charm-deployment-guide/latest/